dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 <a name="information-in-holonic-particle-form-exhibits-complicated-behavior-analogous-to-entanglement" />

 ### &#8855; &#8710; &#8968;xx&#8969; [Information In Holonic, Particle Form Exhibits Complicated Behavior Analogous To Entanglement](#information-in-holonic-particle-form-exhibits-complicated-behavior-analogous-to-entanglement)

+- what does the wave function's structure as a wave function itself say about potentially entangled states in information?
+  - this question needs more clarification

+- rate-of-change over time (in the spectral theory of information), implies *what* for an analogy of schrodinger's theorum to information?
+  - in the quantum mechanics wave equation, if one transforms from position-to-momentum with the fourier-transform (check precision), what does this mean, given a spectral understanding of information?
+  - and how do rates of change of these quantities (change in an information-frequencies amplitude in time) correspond to schrodinger's, which is like a differential equation for the wave equation?

 - non-local behavior demonstrated when the state for a wikipedia page edit graphs undergoes a mode-switch (DeDeo Wikipedia: see end of